myeclipse/MUSIED/README.md

 ## Data

-The dataset and the data format can be obtained from the “data” folder.
+The dataset can be obtained from the “data” folder.
+The data format is introduced in [this document](data/README.md).

 ## Codes